eosfor/eosfor.github.io/_posts/2018-01-30-another-visio-search-problem.md

 ![myfile](/images/posts/myfile.png)

-So i just changed the language option on each of the stencil files i was interested in.
-Put them to a target location and copied/pasted as i did previously.
+So I just changed the language option on each of the stencil files I was interested in.
+Put them to a target location and copied/pasted as I did previously.
 And it WORKED!

 To do this you need to open empty Visio drawing, then load a stencil, click ```edit``` on it, select ```Properties```, change the language and then save.